 Words that denounce, rhythms that soothe, and images that dare.
 Teatime has never been so infused with raw emotion as when twelve good friends of Phi take up the challenge of showing themselves in a new light.
 How?
 By reciting their favourite poem, allowing us, at the same time, to discover poetic voices.
-In the fourth and last part of this unique video series produced and created by Phi, Yes Mccan, Eliza McNitt, and Juliana Huxtable explore uncensored the interplay between rhymes and sounds, sharing with us a moment of quiet introspection.
+In the fourth and last part of this unique video series produced and created by Phi, Yes Mccan and Eliza McNitt explore uncensored the interplay between rhymes and sounds, sharing with us a moment of quiet introspection.

 Eliza McNitt reads Exploded stars, by Kamilah Aisha Moon